mmolinar/til/brew.md

 ## brief

-  gestionnaire de packets to install and update programs all at once.
-Brew is for iOS
+Gestionnaire de packets to install and update programs all at once.
+Brew is for iOS.
+Brew is the  command for brew to startup, followed by a command like "search" or "install" to do something.

+Always install everything with brew so that updates are done at once and not one by one.

+## First steps

+First thing to install is brew itself (with a new machine).

+Then install Git with brew
+`brew install git`

+Install Ruby
+`brew install ruby`

+Install Rbenv.
+Rbenv is like a brew for Ruby (Gestionnaire de Ruby).
+Everytime we use Ruby we'll do it using Rbenv.
+`brew install rbenv`

 ## Main Usage

-First let's search for a packet (cause we don't obvsiously know the packet name) `brew search my_search_string`
+First let's search for a packet (cause we don't obvsiously know the packet name) `brew search my_search_string` ie "sub" to look for "sublime"

 Then install the packet related
 `brew install my_packet`

 ## Advance usage

--> talk about cask here
+"Casks" are additional 'add-ons' like Chrome.
+They don't come with brew.

+To install a cask
+`brew install cask name_of_cask`

 ## Other informations